 Before you leave hospital, the pharmacy will give you any extra medication that you need to take when you are at home.

 ❖ Convalescence

 How long it takes for you to fully recover from your surgery varies from person to person.
-It can take up to two weeks before healing occurs.
 After you return home, you will need to take it easy and should expect to get tired to begin with.